 It is in this objective, that ISTG via its many initiatives and programs has joined the effort of closing the digital gap and increasing the participation in studies, academia, professions and businesses of these abovementioned US science underrepresented groups.

-Secondly, in terms of Africa, as the cradle of civilization and birthplace of humanity, Africa has earned a unique place in history.
-However, Africa's complex history has contributed to its disproportionally low participation in modern science and technology development.
-Therefore, the challenge remains for Africa to fully participate in the advancement of technologies that will define the 21st century.
+Secondly, as the cradle of civilization and birthplace of humanity, Africa has earned a unique place in history.
+However, due to its complex and often tumultuous history, Africa has yet to live to its potential of becoming an active participant in modern science and technology development.
+It is without a doubt, that Africa possesses the human capital and natural resources to increase its contribution to technological and scientific advancement, nevertheless, challenges remain for Africa to fully participate in the advancement of technologies and scientific achievement that will define the 21st century.

-As is the case with the United States and the rest of the industrialized world, scientific and technological development helps fuel economic growth.
-This in turn aids infrastructure development.
-Therefore, for Africa to truly become a fully developed continent, it must invest in developing its scientific and technological base.
+As is the case with the United States and the rest of the industrialized world, scientific achievement, technological development and innovation are the engines that fuel economic growth.
+This economic growth bolsters capital investment, which in turn aids infrastructure development and promotes prosperity.
+Consequently, for Africa to truly become a fully developed continent and to enjoy both economic growth and genuine social welfare, it must invest in developing its scientific and technological base.

-Many countries such as Ghana, Kenya, Nigeria and South Africa are leading the charge in science and technology development in Africa.
-Technology and innovation hubs have sprouted throughout Africa and have become common places and nexuses where technologists, innovators, entrepreneurs, investors and communities at large converge and work in unison solving joint local, and often national and international challenges.
-In doing so collaboratively, they are often in essence are behind the driving force spearheading the next generation of technological advances and infrastructure which contributes to the socio-economic welfare and development of Africa.
+It is in this vein that many African countries such as Ghana, Kenya, Nigeria and South Africa are nowadays leading the charge in science and technology development in Africa.
+As a result, technology and innovation hubs have recently sprouted throughout Africa, and have become common places and nexuses where technologists, innovators, entrepreneurs, investors and communities at large converge and work in unison, solving joint, local, national and often international challenges.
+In doing so, they are often in essence behind the driving force spearheading the next generation of technological advances and infrastructure which contributes to the socio-economic welfare and development of Africa.

-Indeed, technological advancement such hardware and software solutions: mobile transactions, mobile healthcare, coding and the creation of apps are providing real time solutions to real time challenges including improved communication, greater access to the internet, more efficient financial transactions for individuals and businesses, improved health care, and cyber security to mention of few, are becoming part of the day to day life and reality of many Africans nowadays.
+Indeed, technological advancement such as hardware and software solutions: routers, modems, mobile transactions, coding and the creation of apps are providing real time solutions to real time challenges.
+The benefits from such technological innovations are palpable and ubiquitous: including greater communication with better access to the internet and cellular phone service, more efficient financial transactions for individuals and businesses, improved health care delivery, and the development of more stringent cyber security, just to mention of few.
+These are all currently becoming an integral part of the daily lives and reality of many Africans.

-In addition, today, more traditionally underrepresented science African groups such as girls, women, rural populations and economically disadvantaged populations are gradually becoming greater participants in STEM, thanks in part to remote technologies, and the concerted efforts of individuals, community leaders and organizations on the grounds, policymakers, corporations and international organizations (non-profits) such as ISTG who work together diligently in promoting science literacy and access for all.
+Finally, today, traditionally underrepresented science African groups such as girls, women, rural and economically disadvantaged populations are gradually becoming greater participants in STEM (Science, Technology, Engineering and Math), thanks in part to remote technologies and the concerted effort of individuals, community leaders, policymakers, corporations and non-governmental organizations on the ground who work diligently together in promoting science literacy and technological access for all.